 - You are mixing with criminals

-The people actively involved in the process of the confrontation need to be close to the suspected user and have some level of influence over them.
-A leader for the confrontation process should be selected.
+The people actively involved in the process of the intervention need to be close to the suspected user and have some level of influence over them.
+A leader for the intervention process should be selected.
 The leader’s role is to open and close the proceedings and ensure that those taking part do not become destructive, and that the confrontation keeps to its objectives.

 Phase 2: The intervention

 Usually this process has one of two outcomes.
-The suspected user may break down and admit to what has been happening, or he may continue to deny any use of drugs.
-If he admits that he is using, the leader, in summarising what has happened, needs to immediately implement the group’s pre-arranged plan.
-If the addict denies he is using chemicals the group needs to express that they are still concerned and that certain steps will now be taken to prevent further use.
+The suspected addict may break down and admit to what has been happening, or they may continue to deny any problems.
+If they admit that they need, the leader, in summarising what has happened, needs to immediately implement the group’s pre-arranged plan.
+If they deny they need help the group needs to express that they are still concerned and that certain steps will now be taken to prevent further use.
 For example, no more pocket money or they are leaving them until they access treatment.

-It is suggested that arrangements for the outcome to be implemented be made prior to the confrontation.
-This avoids delays which may allow the person to rebuild his defences.
+It is suggested that arrangements for the outcome to be implemented be made prior to the intervention.
+This avoids delays which may allow the person to rebuild their defences.